LL-Pengfei/CS1010-AY1819S1-Personal/docs/02-algo.md

 - A _decision problem_ is one where the answer is yes or no.  For instance, "given a number `n`, is `n` even?" is a decision problem.
 Some decision problems take more steps to solve than others.
 For instance, "given a number `n`, is `n` prime?" takes more steps than just checking the parity of a number.

-- A _search problem_ is one where the solution is some values that satisfy a given condition.
+- A _search problem_ is one where the solution consists of one or more values that satisfies a given condition.
 For instance, we may want to compute a path from one geographical location to another on a map.

 - A _counting problem_ is one where the answer is the number of solutions to a search problem.